Pyrestone/jetson-fan-ctl/README.md

 ## How to install:
+open /etc/rc.local using your favorite editor.
+I'm using nano here:

+    sudo nano /etc/rc.local

-add the following lines to the start of /etc/rc.local:
+add the following lines to the start of the file:

     #!/bin/bash
     jetson_clocks